sigsergv/pyrengine/DEVELOPMENT.md

 (.venv) $ pip install -e .
 ~~~~

-This command will install all required dependencies from the network.
+This command will install all required python packages automatically.

 ## Database setup